egome007/Project_1/README.md

 •	Assemble and validate the data
 •	Analyze for trends
 •	Acknowledge limitations
-DELIVERABLES

-1. GitHub repository
-2. Project documentation with code samples
-3. Final presentation

 Development Requirements

-	Use Pandas to clean and format your dataset(s).
+Use Pandas to clean and format your dataset(s).
 	Create a Jupyter Notebook describing the data exploration and cleanup process.
 	Create a Jupyter Notebook illustrating the final data analysis.
 	Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, at least 2 per ”question” you ask of your data).